glennkmitchell/architecture-center/docs/microservices/tactical-ddd.md

 }
 ```

 Coding practices like this are particularly important in a more monolithic application.
-In a large code base, many subsystems might use the `Location` object, so it's important to enforce the correct behaviors of objects.
-Patterns such as Repository ensure that other parts of the code cannot make arbitrary writes to the data store.
+In a large code base, many subsystems might use the `Location` object, so it's important for the object to enforce correct behavior.

+Another example is the Repository, which ensures that other parts of the code cannot make arbitrary writes to the data store:

 ![](./images/repository.svg)

-But in a microservices architecture, services don't share a code base.
+But in a microservices architecture, services don't share a code base and don't share data stores.
 Instead, they communicate through APIs.
 Consider the case where the Delivery Scheduler service requests information about a drone from the Drone Management service.
 The Drone Management service will have an internal model of a drone, which is represented in code.
 But the Delivery Scheduler doesn't see that.
-Instead, what it sees is a wire representation of the entity &mdash; for example, JSON in an HTTP response body.
+Instead, it receives a wire representation of the entity &mdash; for example, JSON in an HTTP response body.

 ![](./images/ddd-rest.svg)